Steven113/predict-me-service-backend/Readme.md

 -mongodbDatabaseName [mongodb database to use]
 -mongodbCollectionName [collection within mongodb database]

 *pathToTemplateDirectory* and *pathToAllowedShoppingItems* should be specified in terms of where the files are *when developing*.

+All of these arguments are required.

 ## Loading Testing Data